oVirt/ovirt-site/source/develop/release-management/features/network/import-vm-net-changes.html.md

 network+profile on the target or would be an “Empty” profile if no match exists.
 Then the user would be able to change that to any desired profile.
-The list of the available networks would be filtered according to the chosen cluster and the list of the profiles will be filtered by the chosen network.
+The list of the available networks would be filtered according to the chosen cluster and the list of the profiles would be filtered by the chosen network.

 ### Re-assign MAC addresses for the vNics of an imported VM
-The user will be able to request to re-assigning a new MAC instead of one that is problematic in the context of the target cluster.
+The user will be able to request to re-assign a new MAC instead of the one that is problematic in the context of the target cluster.
 The reasons for a MAC to be problematic are: